 - Use of soil, plant and/or fertilizer amendments that have been demonstrated effective under similar cropping and climatic conditions

-4. Enrollment in the Minnesota Agricultural Water Quality Certification Program (MAWQCP)
+Enrollment in the Minnesota Agricultural Water Quality Certification Program

 A combination of practices protecting water quality is normally required to be certified through the MAWQCP.
-Obtaining certification is therefore considered adequate and appropriate as an alternative practice.
+Obtaining certification is therefore considered adequate and appropriate as an AMT as a substitute for all BMPs.